gopalakrishnandev/java/README.md

 4. Polymorphism -
    Dynamic polymorphism
    Static polymorphism- 1.many methods with same name&different arguments in the same class or method overloading

+# super and this

+# constructors and inheritance